neilmb/villagefire/index.md

 <div style="float:right;"><img src="images/liz.jpg" width="150"/></div>

-On the <a href="http://www.eventbrite.com/e/village-fire-2014-tickets-10717304747">Registration Form</a> you can tell us more about your own thoughts and ideas for Village Fire as well as any special needs you might have.
+On the <a href="http://www.eventbrite.com/e/village-fire-2014-tickets-10717304747">online registration form</a> you can tell us more about your own thoughts and ideas for Village Fire as well as any special needs you might have.

 For questions and comments before and after you register, please contact Liz